 Step 1.
 Run 'lsblk' command to identify the device.

 Step 2.
-Run the 'parted' command followed by the name of the block device that you want to format. 'sdb' in the example above.
+Run the 'parted' command followed by the block device's name that you want to format. 'sdb' in the example above.

 Type "Sudo parted /dev/sdb".
-Replace sdb the name of the drive.
+Replace sdb with the name of the drive.

 Warning!
 Don't type in the wrong driver.

 Step 3.
 Create a partition table using the following command: (parted) mklabel msdos

 Step 4.
 Next, format it as fat32 using the command: sudo mkfs.vfat /dev/sdb1

-If you have performed a regular SD card format, you can retrieve the data on the card using a third-party recovery tool.
+If you have performed a regular SD card format, you can retrieve the card's data using a third-party recovery tool.
 Recoverit Data Recovery is the tool you can trust to recover your formatted files.
-This is because the tool supports a wide range of data loss scenarios such as formatted SD cards, deleted files, memory card errors, and corrupted internal and external hard drives, etc.
+This is because the tool supports a wide range of data loss scenarios such as formatted SD cards, deleted files, memory card errors, corrupted internal and external hard drives, etc.

 Furthermore, Recoverit is the tool you turn to for easy steps and user-friendly interfaces on both your Windows and Mac Operating Systems.
 It is interesting to note that Recoverit supports the recovery of data of different varying formats such as audio, images, excel, documents, etc.

 Enough said about how amazing Recoverit is; follow the steps below to use it: